usbong/KMS/Notes/notesSpeedUpKMSPart5.md

 ## SOLUTION:

-put: in a NEW sub-folder
+put: in a NEW sub-folder<br/>
+--> adds: no need to view the transferred IMAGE FILES daily